Phom Naga

-The Phom people, also known as the Phom Naga, are a Tibeto-Burmese Naga ethnic group inhabits the Northeast Indian state of Nagaland.
+The Phoms are a Naga ethnic group native to the Northeast Indian state of Nagaland.
 Their traditional territory lies between the territories of Konyak in the north-east, the Ao in the west and the Chang in the south.
-Yongnyah is the largest Phom village.
+Phoms celebrate several festivals in a year of which Monyiü is the biggest.
+It is celebrated from April 1 to 6 every year.
+Other traditional festivals include Moha, Bongvüm and Paangmo.
+They primarily inhabit the Longleng District.

+A distinguished traditional Phom dish called 'Anphet' is famed among the community.
+It is especially made during the Monyiü festival and is of great cultural importance.
+One of the most significant occasion of the Phom Nagas is the celebration of "Phom Day" on June 6.
+It is celebrated every year commemorating the Peace Making Day that was signed in June 6, 1952 marking an end to all head hunting practices and enmity among the Phom Nagas.
+This day is also declared as public holiday for the Phoms by the state government.

 Economy

 Agriculture is the traditional occupation of the Phoms.
 They practices jhum cultivation.
 The Phoms also have a tradition of pottery, bamboo work and spinning.

 Origin

 The origin of the Phoms, like that of other Naga people, is uncertain.
-One oral tradition of the Phoms, like that of the Ao Nagas, states that their ancestors originated from stones.
-They also believe that their ancestors migrated to Mt.
-Yungnyü (a mountainous Hill in Longleng district) and from their separated to different villages.
+Some folklores similar to that of the Ao Nagas, states that their ancestors originated from stones.
+They also believe that their great ancestors lived in Yingnyiüshang (a mountain in Longleng) and separated to different villages following a saga in the Yingnyiü hills significant to the Phom's history.

 Culture

-Phom's culture,tradition and language is closely related to the konyak nagas of Nagaland and the Wancho nagas in Arunachal Pradesh.
+Phom culture, tradition and language is closely related to the Konyak Nagas of Nagaland and the Wancho Nagas of Arunachal Pradesh.